Opinion | When Democrats govern, they try hardest to help red states

 That’s because states can set their own minimum wages, and nearly all the states that have resisted setting a minimum wage higher than the federal minimum of $7.25 an hour are run by Republicans.

-There are 20 states that have not raised their own minimums higher than $7.25 (not including Virginia, where a new wage hike will soon take effect, ultimately rising to $12 in 2023).
-Seventeen of the 20 are states Donald Trump won twice (the others were Wisconsin, New Hampshire, and Pennsylvania).
+There are 20 states that have not raised their own minimums higher than $7.25 (not including Virginia, where a new wage hike will soon take effect, and where the minimum wage will ultimately rise to $12 in 2023).
+Seventeen of the 20 are states Donald Trump won twice (the others are Wisconsin, New Hampshire and Pennsylvania).

-The only place with a $15 minimum wage right now is Washington, DC; the next highest is the state of Washington, whose minimum is now $13.69.
+The only place with a $15 minimum wage right now is Washington, D.C.; the next-highest minimum wage is in the state of Washington, whose minimum is now $13.69.
 So if the minimum were raised to $15, workers nearly everywhere would get a raise.
-But those raises would be most substantial in states where Republicans are in charge — and not at all coincidentally, where social services tend to be most meager.
+But those raises would be most substantial in states where Republicans are in charge — and, not at all coincidentally, where social services tend to be most meager.

-Yet we can count on nearly all Republicans opposing just about any minimum wage increase Democrats put forward, even the increase to $11 or $12 that conservative Democrats would bargain the increase down to if the filibuster were not stopping it altogether.
+Yet we can count on nearly all Republicans opposing just about any minimum-wage increase Democrats put forward, even the increase to $11 or $12 that conservative Democrats would bargain the increase down to if the filibuster were not stopping it altogether.
 But even that would be a huge advance.

 This is a consistent pattern: When Democrats take power, they try to extend help everywhere — and in some cases, especially to residents of red states.
 That was the case with the Affordable Care Act’s expansion of Medicaid.
 Since states set their own eligibility levels, in many red states the eligibility cutoffs were so absurdly low that if you could afford to clothe yourself in anything but a barrel and suspenders, the state probably considered you too rich to get Medicaid.

 Now contrast that with how Republicans have been arguing against the aid to states and localities included in the covid relief bill.
-Though that aid would go to every state in the country, Republicans claim it’s a “blue state bailout,” on the theory that it would be abhorrent for funds to go to places where lots of Democrats live.
+Though that aid would go to every state in the country, Republicans claim it’s a “blue-state bailout,” on the theory that it would be abhorrent for funds to go to places where lots of Democrats live.

 When blackouts happened in California, Sen. Ted Cruz (R-Tex.) mocked them.
 When blackouts happened in Texas, Rep. Alexandria Ocasio-Cortez (D-N.Y.) raised millions of dollars to help the people affected.

-So is there any hope for a minimum wage increase?
+So is there any hope for a minimum-wage increase?
 The likely answer is that as long as the filibuster remains in place, it can only happen if Republicans are essentially tricked into voting for it against their will.

-That could happen if Democrats added a minimum wage increase to one of the few bills Republicans will vote for even if there’s something in there they don’t like, such as the yearly defense authorization bill.
-As Michael Tomasky reminds us, that’s what happened the last time the minimum wage was increased in 2007: It was tacked on to a bill funding operations in Iraq (it took effect in 2009).
+That could happen if Democrats added a minimum-wage increase to one of the few bills Republicans will vote for even if there’s something in there they don’t like, such as the yearly defense authorization bill.
+As Michael Tomasky reminds us, that’s what happened the last time the minimum wage was increased, in 2007: It was tacked on to a bill funding operations in Iraq.
+(The raise took effect in 2009.)

-At the end of last year, Trump vetoed the defense authorization bill because it provided for names of military bases after Confederates to be changed; the veto was overridden.
+At the end of last year, Trump vetoed the defense authorization bill because it provided for the names of military bases honoring Confederates to be changed; the veto was overridden.
 Even if some Republicans backed Trump’s position, they weren’t willing to oppose a defense bill to do it.

 The only trouble is that Congress won’t have to pass another defense authorization until the end of this year.
-On the other hand, people earning the minimum wage have been waiting for a raise for twelve years.
+On the other hand, people earning the minimum wage have been waiting for a raise for nearly 12 years.
 So any increase, even one they have to wait longer for, would be better than nothing.